Nitish-d-Great/ZkCertify/README.md

 ---

+## Special Feature
+This project looks after a special feature of working on a combination of academics as well as skillset of a student.
+The CGPA portion looks after the academic proficiency of the student whereas the exam (here - MCQ based questions) tests the skillset of the student.

+Hence, a mixture of Online Assessment + Academic Proficiency both at the same time - allowing the student to prove his proficiency with a combined value (score) of his Academic performance as well as his skillset, to be eligible for hiring.

+Hence, a student who might not be much academically proficient but has a strong skillset holds an equal chance to be hired against a student who is academically good but might not have a very strong skillset.

+---

 ## Future Plans
 1. **Additional Skill Tests**
    - Incorporate new test types (e.g., **Data Structures & Algorithms**, **Assignments**, **Interviews**) that can be automatically graded by **AI**.